isaac-mackey/mind-uploading/README.md

 # Mind-uploading

 This project combines computing technology with natural language datasets such as emails, text messages, diary entries, and voice recordings.
-The overall intent is to create a digital copy of my mind.
+The intent is to create a digital copy of my mind.

 First, I export datasets from native application formats (e.g., Gmail mbox, Android SMS xml) into stable forms (e.g., txt files) that may outlive the application and allow further processing.
 Next, I use basic data mining programs as well as processing by large language models to identify recurring topics and communication patterns.
 Then, I replicate my linguistic patterns by fine-tuning large language models to these datasets.